vzhny/react-boiler/readme.md

 ## Features

+- Jest and react-testing-library for React and general testing functionality.
-- Eslint included.
+- Eslint included for code linting.
-- Code splitting.
+- Code splitting for faster web app loading.
-- Aliasing -- use `@` in imports to point to `/src/`.
+- Aliasing for ease of use when importing modules and components -- use `@` in imports to point to `/src/`.
-- Favicon support.
+- Favicon support included -- simply replace favicon.ico in the public folder.
-- CSS Modules and SVG imports.
+- (S)CSS Modules and SVG imports fully supported.
-- Reach router included.
+- Reach router included for single page application functionality.

 ## To-do List

-- Add Jest and react-testing-library functionality.
 - Add service worker logic and mainfest file.